Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "We cannot expect to be happy always... by experiencing evil as well as good we become wise."
+> "Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose."
-> — **Hans Christian Andersen**
+> — **Steve Jobs**

 ---